Delayed or Missing Payouts

 The payout amount was offset by refunds: Sometimes refunds can outnumber the positive balance of a payout and result in a withdrawal, rather than a deposit.
 Check the Payouts section of the Stripe dashboard for details on the contents affecting each payout.

 If none of the reasons listed above appear to be the culprit of a delayed or missing payout, we recommend waiting five business days from the expected deposit date before escalating.
 There can sometimes be processing delays on the receiving bank’s end that Stripe won’t have visibility into.
-If five business days have elapsed and the payout still hasn’t arrived, let us know.
+If five business days have elapsed and the payout still has not arrived, contact Stripe Support.